usernamenumber/x2go/README.md

         python3 execute update

-7)  When finished Cubietruck will reboot, so change directory and run the second part of the script which consists of the EDX installation previous steps ("edxPRE") and the main one ("edx").
-    You can see the files "edxPRE" and "edx" for better understanding.
+7)  When finished Cubietruck will reboot, so change directory and run the second part of the script which consists of the EDX installation previous steps ("edxPRE"), the specific fixes for this platform ("fixes"), and the main EDX installation step ("edx").
+You can see the files: "edxPRE", "fixes", and "edx", for better understanding.

         cd /home/linaro/EDX
-        python3 execute edxPRE edx
+        python3 execute edxPRE fixes edx

 8)  At this point the installation will fail when running "edx", trying to make sure NGINX is started.
     A reboot will fix this, so reboot and re-run "edx".